Gardens

 'Hydrangeas that bloom on new wood, however – which includes Hydrangea paniculata and smooth hydrangeas – generally don't need any additional protection,' Chris advises.

-You can, winterize hydrangeas by cutting them back to try to get rid of any dead branches – this is something that can be added to your list when planning a winter garden.
+You can winterize hydrangeas by cutting them back to try to get rid of any dead branches – this is something that can be added to your list when planning a winter garden.

 There are various methods for pruning hydrangeas, and whether you should cut back hydrangeas in the fall or leave them untouched until the following spring really depends on the type of hydrangeas you have and where you live.

-'In zone 7, I keep hydrangeas untouched through the winter and cut them back to the second or third bud from the end of each stem,' says David Angelov, founder of Plant Parenthood garden design and education in Massachusetts.
+'In US hardiness zone 7, I keep hydrangeas untouched through the winter and cut them back to the second or third bud from the end of each stem,' says David Angelov, founder of Plant Parenthood garden design and education in Massachusetts.

 'Take out all of the previous year's dead stems, up to 3-4 inches from the base.
 This ensures you're not cutting live wood in the fall.